FeralAI/MPG/README.md

 ## Usage

 There are two gamepad classes available: `MPG` and `MPGS`.
 The `MPG` class is the base class with all of the input handling and report conversion methods, while `MPGS` extends the base class with some additional methods for persisting gamepad options.
-The main file of an MPG application will look something like this:
+Just create a derived class from one of these base classes, and use like this:

 ```c++
 /*